SAIFAS/saifas-info/README.md

 - We are Open source community and love our work

 ## Location
-- We are agile, transparent and virtually close and we are working from office and home
+- We are agile, transparent and virtually close people and we are working from office and home

 ## E-mail:
 - company@saifas.org